Information for F-1 Students

 Upon completion of your academic program you must do one of the following:

-· Apply (or have already applied) for a Change of Status with U.S. Citizenship and Immigration Services (USCIS)
+- Apply (or have already applied) for a Change of Status with U.S. Citizenship and Immigration Services (USCIS)

-Note the completion date listed under #5 on your I-20.
+Note the completion date listed on your I-20.

-The program completion date on your I-20 is an estimated end date.
-Your actual program completion may extend beyond or end before the I-20 end date.
+The program end date on your I-20 is an estimated end date.
+Your actual program ending may extend beyond or end before the I-20 end date.
 Once you complete your program you will need to take one of the above steps even if you have additional time on your I-20.
-In addition, if you cannot complete your studies by the date listed on your I-20, you must visit IOSS before this date to file for an extension.
+In addition, if you cannot complete your studies by the end date listed on your I-20, you must visit ISS before this date to file for an extension.

 **This information is not exhaustive and may change without notice.
 If you have any questions or concerns regarding your legal status in the United States, please make an appointment to meet with an advisor. **